StackGuardian/tirith/README.md

 StackGuardian Policy Framework scans declarative Infrastructure as Code (IaC) configurations like Terraform against policies defined using JSON.

+## Content

+- Features
+- Feature Road-Map
+- How to use it?
+- A basic mind-map of the repository
+- Local Development Environment
+- Want to contribute?
+<pre>1.
+Getting an issue assigned</pre><br>
+<pre>2.
+A bug report</pre><br>
+<pre>3.
+Opening a Pull Request and Merging it</pre><br>

+- Submitting a feedback
+- Contributors
+- Support
+- License

 ## Features
 - A simple interface to define compliance policies as declarative config, which can be enforced proactively on Infrastructure as Code to detect breaches.
 - Pluggable architecture allows to integrate into policy engines like OPA for policy evaluation.
 - Summarizes evaluation output and provides brief output formatting.
-- Cli support with data and input as arguments
+- Cli support with data and input as arguments.
+- Very easy to use.
+- Works on Mac, Linux and Windows.

 ## Feature Road-map
 This is only a list of approved features that will be included in the StackGuardian Policy Framework over the next few months.